AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 Digital Rain with random characters is much more interesting than a single character.
 I have used C++'s ```default_random_engine``` from the ```<random>``` library. ```default_random_engine``` is a modern C++ feature and is generally considered better than C's ```rand``` function due to its higher quality random number generation.

 #### Performance Optimisation
 The efficiency of the algorithm will determine how smooth the Digital Rain appears.
-My printing algorithm may need to loop through, and print 200 characters per "frame".
-Even a 500μs delay when printing each character could result in a noticable performance drop.
+My printing algorithm may need to loop through, and print 400-1800 characters per "frame".
+Any small delay while printing each character could result in a noticable performance drop.
 This was the biggest challenge I encountered and I will expand on the performance issues later in the Performance section.

 ## Algorithm